Sisters (2015 film): Plot

 As the party spins out of control, Haley calls her mother to surprise her about being in town but, upon learning about the party, lashes out at Kate for her lack of responsibility.
-Kate starts drinking since Haley already suspects she is drunk.
+She starts drinking as Haley unfairly supposes she is drunk.
 After Brinda again sneaks in, she and Kate resolve their mutual dislike.
 Meanwhile, Maura sneaks off with James, but she falls through the ceiling, and James falls on her childhood ballerina music box, prompting him to leave.

 Kate learns that her parents have decided to give her a portion of the proceeds from the sale of the house to allow her to attempt a fresh start.
 She tries to end the party early despite the recent destruction to the house.
 She calls the police with a fake noise complaint, but the responding officer recalls that Maura was kind to his disabled cousin years ago and declines to shut down the party.
-Maura leaves her room and is horrified to see the mess as well as a drunk Kate.
+Maura leaves her room and is horrified to see the mess, as well as a drunk Kate.
 At the same time, Kate learns that Maura has been housing Haley and is incensed.

 As the sisters fight, Haley, Deana, and Bucky arrive.
 The backyard pool suddenly becomes a sinkhole, Haley falls in, and Kate jumps to the rescue.
 After expelling the guests, the parents tell Kate and Maura that they need to get their lives in order.

 The next morning, Deana and Bucky refuse Maura's offer to help pay for the damages, but reluctantly allow Kate to stay for two weeks while she and James begin home repairs.
-Maura and Kate reconcile, and Kate convinces Maura to try reconnecting with James.
+The sisters reconcile, and Kate convinces Maura to try reconnecting with James.
 The parents ultimately sell the repaired house with Brinda as their real estate agent.
 Kate opens a nail salon in Orlando while Maura and James begin dating.
 The film closes with the Ellis family and James celebrating Christmas at the parents' new home.